nerdguy/chaturbateDuino/README.md

 ### Notes

 1. the default handler assumes a pwm connected to pin 3.
-2. Feel free to modify the handler to suit your needs :)
+2. Feel free to fork and modify the handler to suit your needs :)

 ## License